 Here is a list of the tips:

 - Use an airtight bag.
-If you’ve lost the lid or cap of your thermal paste tube, you can find an airtight bag and place the paste inside.
+If you’ve lost the lid or cap of your tube, you can find an airtight bag and place it inside.
 Before sealing it, ensure you remove as much air as possible.

 - Don’t pull the plunger back.
-Avoid pulling the plunger back if you use a paste tube with a built-in dispenser.
-Doing so would create a pressure deficit that would cause air to be sucked into the container, contaminating the paste.
+Avoid pulling the plunger back using a paste tube with a built-in dispenser.
+Doing so would create a pressure deficit that would cause air to be sucked into the container, contaminating it.

 When to change the applied thermal paste

 Going to the trouble of knowing how to store thermal paste indicates that you intend to use it in the future.
-Once you apply the thermal paste and it works, how do you know when to use it again?
+Once you apply it and it works, how do you know when to use it again?

 - You notice that it’s dried out.